berensp/berensp.github.io/_posts/2024-02-29-us-life-expectancy.md

 ![Life expectancy vs. health expenditure (1970-2018)](/assets/images/life-expectancy-vs-health-expenditure-1970-to-2018_1874.png)

-We often hear this astounding pair of facts: that the U.S. has the lowest life expectancy amongst its wealthier peer countries while it far outspends them on healthcare.
-And it's not just this professor; the CDC puts it this way[^1]\:
+These two sad facts often come as a pair: that the U.S. has the lowest life expectancy amongst its wealthier peer countries while it far outspends them on healthcare.
+And it's not just this professor; the CDC links them as well[^1]\:

 [^1]: *[U.S. Health Disadvantage: Causes and Potential Solutions](https://www.cdc.gov/policy/chep/health/index.html)*, Centers for Disease Control and Prevention, Office of Policy, Performance, and Evaluation; Last Reviewed: January 7, 2022.